Green infrastructure

-Green infrastructure or blue-green infrastructure refers to a network that provides the “ingredients” for solving urban and climatic challenges by building with nature.
-The main components of this approach include stormwater management, climate adaptation, the reduction of heat stress, increasing biodiversity, food production, better air quality, sustainable energy production, clean water, and healthy soils, as well as more anthropocentric functions, such as increased quality of life through recreation and the provision of shade and shelter in and around towns and cities.
+Green infrastructure or blue-green infrastructure refers to a network that provides the "ingredients" for solving urban and climatic challenges by building with nature.
+The main components of this approach include stormwater management, climate adaptation, the reduction of heat stress, increasing biodiversity, food production, better air quality, sustainable energy production, clean water, and healthy soils, as well as more human centered functions, such as increased quality of life through recreation and the provision of shade and shelter in and around towns and cities.
 Green infrastructure also serves to provide an ecological framework for social, economic, and environmental health of the surroundings.
-More recently scholars and activists have also called for green infrastructure that promotes social inclusion and equality rather than reinforcing pre-existing structures of unequal access to nature-based services.
+More recently scholars and activists have also called for green infrastructure that promotes social inclusion and equity rather than reinforcing pre-existing structures of unequal access to nature-based services.

 Green infrastructure is considered a subset of "Sustainable and Resilient Infrastructure", which is defined in standards such as SuRe, the Standard for Sustainable and Resilient Infrastructure.
 However, green infrastructure can also mean "low-carbon infrastructure" such as renewable energy infrastructure and public transportation systems (See "low-carbon infrastructure").
 Blue-green infrastructure can also be a component of "sustainable drainage systems" or "sustainable urban drainage systems" (SuDS or SUDS) designed to manage water quantity and quality, while providing improvements to biodiversity and amenity.

 Introduction

 Green infrastructure

 Nature can be used to provide important services for communities by protecting them against flooding or excessive heat, or helping to improve air, soil and water quality.
-When nature is harnessed by people and used as an infrastructural system it is called “green infrastructure”.
+When nature is harnessed by people and used as an infrastructural system it is called "green infrastructure".
 Many such efforts take as their model prairies, where absorbent soil prevents runoff and vegetation filters out pollutants.
 Green infrastructure occurs at all scales.
 It is most often associated with green stormwater management systems, which are smart and cost-effective.
-However, green infrastructure is really a larger concept and is closely associated with a variety of other ideas.
-Green infrastructure also serves to provide an ecological framework for social, economic, and environmental health of the surroundings.
+However, green infrastructure acts as a supplemental component to other related concepts, and ultimately provides an ecological framework for social, economic, and environmental health of the surroundings.